adap/flower/baselines/doc/source/how-to-use-baselines.rst

 To install Poetry from source, to customise your installation, or to further integrate Poetry with your shell after installation, please check `the Poetry documentation <https://python-poetry.org/docs/#installation>`_.

 Using a Flower Baseline
 -----------------------

-To use Flower Baselines you need first to install :code:`pyenv` and :code:`Poetry`, then:
+To use Flower Baselines you need first to install :code:`pyenv` and, depending on the baselines, also :code:`Poetry`, then:

 1. Clone the flower repository